gmejia87/gmejia87/README.md

 🌱 Currently in a coding bootcamp through UC Davis, learning the things.

 🎈 Favorite things to do is go fishing🎣, read books📖, huge 🎞️ movie buff and watch american NFL football🏈 GO RAIDERS.

-"I speak fluent movie quotes."
+😏 Me: "I speak fluent movie quotes."

 📫 How to reach me
 email: graciela.mejia1@yahoo.com